Abdullahghazanfar/Brain-Tumor-MRI-Classifier-Using-CNN-Project/README.md

 ## Dataset
 The model was trained on a Kaggle dataset of MRI scans.
 It processes the raw image data and utilizes data augmentation techniques to improve model generalization.

-## Results & Evaluation
-*(Add a brief summary of your model's accuracy here, or mention the training history and confusion matrix analysis you performed for your academic report.)*

 ## How to Run
 1. Clone this repository.
 2. Open the notebook in Google Colab.